Best Management Practices

 If the construction site slopes toward the street, a silt fence should line the outer perimeter to keep soil off the street and workers from entering the site at any location.
 The soil that enters into the street needs to be placed back onto the construction site to avoid being deposited into nearby playa lakes.
 DON'T

 Large stockpiles of dirt should have a silt fence around the entire perimeter.
-If the stockpile of dirt is not scheduled to be disturbed for a long time, some sort of cover (mulch, seeding, turf blankets, etc.) should be placed to avoid erosion by wind.
+If the stockpile of dirt is not scheduled to be disturbed for a long time, some sort of cover (mulch, seeding, turf blankets, etc.) should be placed over it to avoid erosion by wind and rain.
 DON'T

 Trash containers should be covered whenever possible to avoid having trash blow away with high winds.
 DON'T

 These silt fences have not been properly maintained.
 The fences were put up using wooden stakes without wire backing.
 Additionally, the silt fences were not buried.